MikePsi/Final_Python_Assignment/README.md

 3) lmer analysis with statsmodel package and assumption check.

+On the repository there are two .csv file as an example of the dataset creation from the raw data.
+One is single trial subject by subject, the other one is merged across condition and averaged.

 Attention required --> change the directory in the code where data are stored or saved in order to make the script run
 __________